Your guide to the best deals in Apple's Amazon store - CNN Underscored

 iPads and iPad Accessories

-But, the iPad line doesn’t end there.
-You also have the 7.9-inch iPad Mini, 10.9-inch iPad Air, 11-inch iPad Pro and the 12.9-inch iPad Pro.
-Out of these, the iPad Air got the most recent update in Fall of 2020.
+But the iPad line doesn’t end there.
+You also have the 7.9-inch iPad Mini, 10.9-inch iPad Air, 11-inch iPad Pro and 12.9-inch iPad Pro.
+Out of these, the iPad Air got the most recent update in fall 2020.
 Not only did it get a modern upgrade inside and out, but it comes in an array of colors now.
-It can also go toe-to-toe with the 2020 iPad Pro family.
+It can also go toe to toe with the 2020 iPad Pro family.

 - Apple iPad Air ($559, originally $599; amazon.com)